Energy & Environment

 The Environmental Protection Agency (EPA) develops and enforces environmental regulations, which can often place burdensome requirements on farmers that stifle productivityI’m fighting back to ensure that doesn’t happen, because our farmers, ranchers, and agriculture producers already feel enough pressure without battling government overreach from Washington.

-• joined my colleagues in a letter to push back against EPA overreach of “Waters of the United States” (WOTUS) regulations to ensure stakeholders are not bogged down with burdensome red tape.
+• During the 117th Congress, I joined my colleagues in a letter to push back against EPA overreach of “Waters of the United States” (WOTUS) regulations to ensure stakeholders are not bogged down with burdensome red tape.

 • “Given the severe financial penalties stakeholders could face for conducting standard agricultural or other land development practices under the proposed rule, family farmers and ranchers are understandably alarmed by the administration’s attempted land grab,” my colleagues and I wrote.